utsav0/daily-dev-tips/src/pages/posts/git-basics-your-first-commit-to-github.md

 A repository is a folder on your system.
 But that folder isn't aware it should be a git repository yet.

 Let's change that.
-First make a testing folder on your local machine.
+First, make a testing folder on your local machine.
 I'll name my `git-test`.

 ```bash
 mkdir git-test && cd git-test